How to read financial statements of a company?

 Assets can be broadly categorized into:

-- Short-term (or current) assets: These are those assets that can be quickly liquidated (within 1 year).
-For example cash in hand, inventories etc
+- Current (short-term) assets: These are those assets that can be quickly liquidated into cash (within 12 months).
+For example cash and cash equivalents, inventories, account receivables etc.

 The sum of these assets is called the total assets of a company.

-Like assets, it can also be broadly divided into three segments:
+Like assets, it can also be broadly divided into two segments:

-- Short term (or current) liabilities: These are the obligations that need to be paid within a year.
-For example payroll, account receivables, taxes etc.
+- Current liabilities: These are the obligations that need to be paid within 12 months.
+For example payroll, account payable, taxes, short-term debts etc.

 Now, let us understand these segments with the help of the balance sheet of a company from the Indian stock market.